How to Choose the Right Window Coverings

 What type of fabric should you use?
 Do you want to use all natural or organic fabrics?
 For draperies and roman shades, using high-quality fabric that hangs well is very important.
 Linen, organic cotton, hemp, and tencel are all good choices.
 If you want to be able to wash your window treatment, choose fabrics that are pre-shrunk and washable.
 Unlined curtains with a pocket top or flat heading are a good choice because they are also easy to iron.
 Roman shades that are attached with velcro can also be hand-washed.

 Ideas for different window types

 Use light fabrics, both in colour and weight.
 Do not use a large 2” pole, it will look out of place.
 Simple styles, roman shades, blinds and roller blinds or shutters all work well.
 A single curtain caught back to one side is a good alternative to a pair of drapes.

 Styles may range from classic, formal arrangements to simpler, more contemporary styles.
 Don’t skimp on fabric and use tie-backs to allow plenty of light and air in.
 Blinds should be mounted inside the frame.
 If you have a low ceiling use a deep valance or tie-backs set down quite low.
 Use floor-length draperies for best effect.

 You will usually need to provide some privacy and insulation.
 If you have a great view, avoid anything fussy.
 If you need to hide a view, try simple sheers.
 A single curtain hung from a pole or valance, preferably floor length, balances the proportions of the window.
 Plain fabrics or large designs work well.

 You must allow for doors or sliding windows to open and close freely.
 If doors open in, poles and valances must be above the top of the window frame and the curtains must pull far back enough at the sides.
-An alternative is to attach light-weight curtains, roll-up shades, or roman blinds to the doors themselves.
+An alternative is to attach light-weight curtains, roller blinds, or roman shades to the doors.